 While the seismic wave enters F-layer, a sharp velocity discontinuity at ICB, the velocity jumped 0.78 km/sec, and a low velocity gradient at the base of the fluid core that indicates slightly different properties of the components.
-The most robust pointer to a viscosity at the bottom of the outer core may be still its reduced P velocity gradient, which is difficult to explain without appealing to the existence of a chemical boundary layer [Kennett et al., 1995; Song & Helmberger, 1995].
+The most robust pointer to a viscosity at the bottom of the outer core may be still its reduced P velocity gradient, which is difficult to explain without appealing to the existence of a chemical boundary layer [102, 103].
 These models imply that near the base of the outer core density increases too quickly to be explained solely by compression, and some sort of change in chemistry and phase may occur.

-Experiments [Sumita & Olson, 1999, 2002] and numerical simulations [Aubert et al., 2008] have shown that temperature anomalies generated by strongly heterogeneous CMB heat flux can be transmitted from the CMB to the ICB by outer core convection.
+Experiments [106, 107] and numerical simulations [108] have shown that temperature anomalies generated by strongly heterogeneous CMB heat flux can be transmitted from the CMB to the ICB by outer core convection.
 As the Earth cooled and dissipated its internal heat toward the surface of the Earth through mantle convection, the geographical coincidence of the ICB and CMB anomalies may suggest strong thermal coupling of the mantle and the core that means there is a convection cell across CMB.
 The F-layer should have some functions instead that of the well-known D" layer, such as the thermal and chemical equilibrium.

 The regional differences in PKIKP-PKiKP travel times and PKiKP/PcP amplitude ratio data may originate from the F layer instead.
-Bolt and Qamar (1970) first proposed the amplitude ratio (PKiKP/PcP) technique and estimated a maximum density jump of 1.8 g/cm3 at the ICB.
-Bolt (1972) clearly observed both low angle and steep incident reflections PKiKP of about one second period at the ICB.
-The mean amplitude ratio PKiKP/PcP suggests a density jump $\Delta \rho$ of 1.4 g/cm3 here.
-Souriau and Souriau (1989) used the amplitude ratio PKiKP/PcP at short distances to constrain the density jump at the inner core boundary to be in the range of 1.35~1.66 g/cm3 based on array data.
-Shearer & Masters (1990) used "non-observations" of PKiKP on the observed amplitude of this phase, leading to upper bounds $\Delta \rho$ =1.8 g/cm3 at inner core boundary on the corresponding PKiKP/PcP amplitude ratios.
-Studies used PKiKP to calculate the density jump $\Delta \rho$ across the inner core boundary, and this has remained a topic of debate to the present day [Waszek & Deuss, 2015b].
-At the ICB, a density jump of 0.68 g/cm3 in the PREM is too small to compare with the previous data.
+Bolt and Qamar [109] first proposed the amplitude ratio (PKiKP/PcP) technique and estimated a maximum density jump of 1.8 g/cm3 at the ICB.
+Bolt [93] clearly observed both low angle and steep incident reflections PKiKP of about one second period at the ICB.
+The mean amplitude ratio PKiKP/PcP suggests a density jump $\Delta\rho$ of 1.4 g/cm3 here.
+Souriau and Souriau used the amplitude ratio PKiKP/PcP at short distances to constrain the density jump at the inner core boundary to be in the range of 1.35~1.66 g/cm3 based on array data [110].
+Shearer & Masters used "non-observations" of PKiKP on the observed amplitude of this phase, leading to upper bounds $\Delta\rho$ =1.8 g/cm3 at inner core boundary on the corresponding PKiKP/PcP amplitude ratios [111].
+Studies used PKiKP to calculate the density jump $\Delta\rho$ across the inner core boundary, and this has remained a topic of debate to the present day [112].
+At the ICB, a density jumps of 0.68 g/cm^3 in the PREM is too small to compare with the previous data.

 As stated previously, the difference in density between the outer core and the inner core must be great.
-Jeanloz and Ahrens (1980) completed shock-wave experiments, in which it was found that the density of FeO is 10.14 g/cm3 when reduced to core temperature and 250 GPA pressure, and under the same conditions the density of Fe is12.62 g/cm3 [McQueen et al., 1970] when FeO becomes Fe.
-The difference between both is 2.48 g/cm3, a figure higher than all of the other evaluated values.
+Jeanloz and Ahrens [113] completed shock-wave experiments, in which it was found that the density of FeO is 10.14 g/cm3 when reduced to core temperature and250 GPA pressure, and under the same conditions the density of Fe is12.62 g/cm3 [114] when FeO becomes Fe.
+The difference between both is 2.48g/cm3, a figure higher than all of the other evaluated values.